ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/RViz-User-Guide/RViz-User-Guide.rst

 .. image:: images/selection_selected.png

-Keyboard shortcut: s
+Keyboard shortcut: ``s``

 Focus Camera
 ^^^^^^^^^^^^
 Focus camera lets you select a location in the visualizer.
 The camera will then focus that point by changing its orientation but not its position.

-Keyboard shortcut: s
+Keyboard shortcut: ``c``

 Measure
 ^^^^^^^
 With the measure tool you can measure the distance between to points in the visualizer.
 The first click after activating the tool will set the starting point and the second one the end point of the measurement.
 The resulting distance will be displayed at the bottom of the RViz window.
-But notice that the measurment tool only works with actualy rendered object in the visualizer, you can not use it in empty space.
+But notice that the measurement tool only works with actually rendered objects in the visualizer, you can not use it in empty space.

 .. image:: images/measure.png

-Keyboard shortcut: n
+Keyboard shortcut: ``n``

 2D Pose Estimate
 ^^^^^^^^^^^^^^^^